An alternative approach to several important systems in classical mechanics: energy factorization: Introduction

 If we consider one-dimensional dynamics (i.e. motion along the $x$-axis only) of mass $m$ under the influence of conservative forces, the law of conservation of total mechanical energy is given by \cite{UniPhys}

 where $v=dx/dt$ is the velocity.
 The first term in \eqref{ZOE} is the kinetic energy, and $U(x)$ is the potential energy corresponding to the conservative force $F(x)=-dU(x)/dx$.
 For conservative forces, equation \eqref{ZOE} can be derived without knowing the explicit form of functions $x(t)$ and $v(t)$, i.e. on general grounds, using the work-energy theorem \cite{UniPhys}.
 Here we analyze the dynamics in several important cases with positive-definite potential energy, i.e. with $U(x)\geq0$, and the starting point of our analysis is equation \eqref{ZOE}.
-In that case, we can factor \eqref{ZOE} as
+In that case, we can define an auxiliary real-valued function $u(x)$ such that

-where $i=\sqrt{-1}$.
-The expressions in parentheses are complex conjugates.
+holds.
+We note here that the auxiliary function $u(x)$ can generally have positive and negative values and be equal to zero.
+Thus, $|u(x)|=\sqrt{U(x)}$ but $u(x)\neq\sqrt{U(x)}$ in general, since the square root function is defined to return only non-negative real numbers.
+Using \eqref{pomocna}, we can factor \eqref{ZOE} as

+where $i=\sqrt{-1}$, and $E>0$ holds (here we exclude the case $E=0$ from consideration, since, due to constraint $U(x)\geq0$, it can be fulfilled only in the trivial case with $v(t)=0$ $\forall t$ and $U(x)=0$ $\forall x$, such as a free particle at rest).
+The expressions in parentheses on the left-hand side of \eqref{ZOE1} are complex conjugates.
 Therefore, the expression in the first parentheses can be written as

 and the expression in the second parentheses as